dalbay/Node.js-Tutorials/README.md

 ![Web Theory front/back end](/images/nodeTheory1.png)
 #### Static Websites vs Dynamic Websites
 ![Web Theory static/dynamic websites](/images/nodeTheory2.png)
-- Because of how powerful browser's have become on the client side, we see more and more websites based on API's.
+- Because of how powerful browsers have become on the client-side, we see more and more websites based on API.
-- API powered websites are similar to a dynamic websites.
-The big difference is that with API we only send the data to the browser, usually in JSON data format, and not the entire website(no html or css).
+- API powered websites are like a dynamic website.
+The difference is that APIs simply send data to the browser, usually in JSON format, and dynamic websites send the entire web page(HTML and CSS).
-- When building API powered websites, there is always these two steps - Building API and Consuming API.
+- The two steps to develop an API powered website are Building API and Consuming API.
-- The building phase of a website moved from the back-end to the front-end.
-This is why dynamic websites are also called Server-Side Rendered and Client-Side Rendered.
+- The building phase of a website moved from the back end to the front-end.
+Therefore, dynamic websites are also called Server-Side Rendered and Client-Side Rendered.
-For back-end developers it is much easier to build an API and let the front end people build the site.
-Node is great tool to build API's and dynamic server side rendered websites.
+- For back-end developers, it is much easier to build an API and let the front-end people build the site.
+Node is a great tool to build APIs and dynamic server-side rendered websites.
-API's can also be consumed by other clients than just the browser (native mobile apps).

 #### Dynamic Websites vs API-Powered Websites
 ![Web Theory API/Dynamic websites](/images/nodeTheory3.png)